About the Canadian Tourism Industry

 While Canada’s numbers continue to grow, our market share of the tourism industry is not keeping pace with other countries.
 The UNWTO ranks Canada as 18th in overall visitation globally when we had been as high as 8th in 2000.
 Canada is also the only country to fall out of the top ten since 2000.

-Canada’s market share of international tourism will continue to weaken without addressing key labour, access, cost competitiveness, and marketing funding issues as identified by TIAC.
-The 2015 results to date—strong international arrivals buoyed by favourable exchange rates—should be seen as a platform for continued improvement not a signal that the industry is performing at ideal levels.
+Canada’s market share of international tourism will continue to stay stagnant without addressing key labour, access, cost competitiveness, and marketing funding issues as identified by TIAC.
+From 2015 to 2019 Canada saw sustained growth in international arrivals, finally breaking 2002 visitation records and exceeding them by 2018.This should be seen as a platform for continued improvement, not a signal that the industry is performing at ideal levels.
+In the face of 2020 international border closures, we will need to work even harder to recuperate these hard fought for visitation levels, which are the only way we will see our sector thrive again.

 TIAC's members believe that public policy challenges in four key areas are inhibiting growth in the sector: Labour, Access, Cost Competitiveness and Marketing Funding.